Park Hours: Monday–Sunday, 8 a.m.–sunset

 Park Closed: Thanksgiving Day, Christmas Eve, Christmas Day and New Year's Day

-Park Rules and Regulations: Safety and enjoyment go hand in hand at Harris Lake County Park.
+: Safety and enjoyment go hand in hand at Harris Lake County Park.
 The following rules and regulations have been established to ensure a safe and pleasant visit.
+You are welcome to download and print out the Harris Lake County Park brochure

 - Speed limit is 20 mph.